 VOA’s growing online audience in Pakistan can now ask tough questions about U.S. policy, on a new Urdu and English language program that focuses on Pakistani-U.S. relations.

-, an interactive 15-minute weekly show, explores the sometimes tense relationship between the two countries and lets the audience pose questions to a live studio guest via Facebook
+Access Point, an interactive 15-minute weekly show, explores the sometimes tense relationship between the two countries and lets the audience pose questions to a live studio guest via Facebook and Twitter.

 “On other VOA programs we noticed that even when we had well known Pakistani guests, the audience was often more interested in discussing issues directly with Americans.
 This show gives them a way to do that,” Tanzeem says.